Why integrated multichannel marketing is essential to your business's success

 Without getting too Aristotelian, with marketing, the whole is most certainly more than the sum of its parts - when it's done right that is.
 That's the essential essence of integrated marketing - that by coordinating messages across channels the results from increasing brand awareness, familiarity, favourability and purchase intent are far higher than when taking a less integrated approach which fails to coordinate.

 With the introduction of a whole host of new digital marketing channels over the past decade, such as Instagram, Snapchat, and Pinterest as well as existing digital platforms like Google, Facebook and Twitter, the integration of marketing channels has never been more difficult or more important.

 In this article, I will review what integrated multichannel marketing means today and look at examples of good and less good practice.
 To learn out to create a multichannel marketing channel see our Quick Win members' resource.

 Defining integrated marketing

-Traditionally, definitions of integrated marketing focus on integrated marketing communications (IMC), but we believe these are no longer fit for purpose, since they imply an old media mindset of campaigns with broadcast and push communications that are one-way and not interactive.
-Digital media and the web have brought us the opportunity to share via social media (including UGC, user generated content) and create immersive experiences on websites and in mobile apps.
-We can also personalise across ads, website and email through techniques like re-targeting and website personalisation.
+Traditionally, definitions of integrated marketing focus on integrated marketing communications (IMC), but we believe these are no longer fit for purpose since they imply an old media mindset of campaigns with broadcast and push communications that are one-way and not interactive.
+Digital media and the web have brought us the opportunity to share via social media (including UGC, user-generated content) and create immersive experiences on websites and in mobile apps.
+We can also personalize across ads, website, and email through techniques like re-targeting and website personalization.

-We also need to plan our communications around cross-device usage to reach what comScore rightly highlight as the Multichannel majority and to consider we should look beyond burst campaigns to longer-term continuous online visibility as people and businesses look for our products, services and brands, which Gartner have called Two-speed marketing.
+We also need to plan our communications around cross-device usage to reach what comScore rightly highlights as the Multichannel majority and to consider we should look beyond burst campaigns to longer-term continuous online visibility as people and businesses look for our products, services, and brands, which Gartner have called Two-speed marketing.